Schools

 “I continue to be impressed by hiscommitment to musical activism.
 Protest and awareness of issues is so critical in these times when values are under attack.”David R. Evans, Founding Director, Center for International Education, UMass, Amherst

-“A hilarious walk through current events and social justice with plenty of great commentary besides, Tom Neilson offered our students thought provoking and educational lyrics that inspired critical thinking.
-A musical event that was fun and light hearted with moments of serious reflection as we all seek to make sense of this chaotic political landscape we live in.”Charli Eaton, CSUSB
+“What a history lesson!!!
+A hilarious walk through current events and social justice, Tom Neilson offered our students thought provoking and educational lyrics that inspired critical thinking.
+A musical event that was fun and light hearted with serious reflection.
+The man is brilliant and we definitely want him back.”
+Charli Eaton, Ethnic Studies Student Association and Sociology Club, CSUSB

 "He is funny and entertaining.
 He has so much informationabout contemporary issues and local problems.I’d love to take a class from him."Liz Hogan, Smith College